 The German vaccination system

-The vaccination system guidelines in Germany are published by the Robert Koch Institute.
-They provide relevant and up-to-date information on vaccines that help prevent the spread of contagious diseases.
+The Robert Koch Institute publishes the guidelines for the German vaccination system.
+They also provide relevant and up-to-date information on vaccines that help prevent the spread of contagious diseases.

 All public health insurance firms pay for the vaccinations recommended by the Permanent Vaccination Commission according to the official vaccination guideline.
 Some health insurances also pay for vaccinations against diseases that you might catch while on holiday abroad (Reiseimpfung).
 You and your children are entitled to receive inoculations free of charge via your statutory health insurance package.